HIPOT AND ELECTRICAL SAFETY-TESTING FAQ

 Q: How can I justify the cost of a ROD-L unit to do such simple tests?

-the field.
-Money invested in good test equipment now may save you more down the road.
+And by considering that money invested in good test equipment now may save you more down the road.

 Q: How difficult is it to perform a hipot test?